Opened in 1957

 Sepulveda!
 I've read his liner notes - his name is always connected to New York music, Latin Beat Magazine .
 Sepulveda was born in Puerto Rico and moved to Brooklyn in 1959.
 His initial interest was in rhythm and blues records but the music at home was the music of Puerto Rico and Cuba.
 For this, no better place to be in America than New York.
 Sepulveda would spend much time at concerts, meeting musicians, documenting and listening, building his record collection and soon becoming the manager of Record Mart.

-e a resident expert and historian for musicians, audiophiles, record labels preserving and promoting the traditions of the past to the present .
+He has become a resident expert and historian for musicians, audiophiles, record labels preserving and promoting the traditions of the past to the present .
 Sepulveda continues to expand his knowledge and apparently is still willing to help out someone who hands him a meager list..

 I handed Harry this list; Jimmy Bosch, Machito, Manny Oquendo and Libre Orchestra, Eddie Palmieri, Chocolate Armenteros.
 He handed me these: No to Equivoques...as Frankie Morales, Jose Alberto-El Canario, Luis Gonzalez-Tributo aun Gigante.
 The records are excellent!